siran/writing/posts/_drafts/The Causal Ordering of the Integers.md

 ### 1.2 The Injection Axiom (The Spark)

-At each time step $t \ge 1$, we introduce exactly one new element—the smallest integer not yet generated—to the universe.
+At each time step $t \ge 1$, we introduce exactly one new element —the smallest integer not yet generated— to the universe.
 This element is the "Prime of the Era."

-Let $P_t$ be the smallest integer such that
-$P_t \notin U_{t-1}$.
+Let $P_t$ be the smallest integer such that $P_t \notin U_{t-1}$.

 $$
 U_{t} = U_{t-1} \cup \{P_t\}